tmoens/tennis-canada-stats-server/README.md

 This includes the tournaments, events, draws, matches, players and mores.
 The data is used by Tennis Canada for reports and analysis.
-Tournaments are loaded whether they have started or not.
+Tournaments are loaded whether play has started or not.
 In that way there is up-to-data about all planned tournaments and leagues.
 The loader uses this simple approach:
 - get a list of all the tournaments run this calendar year and last